Why do These Match? Explaining the Behavior of Image Similarity Models: Salient Attributes for Network Explanations (SANE)

 \subsection{Attribute Explanation Model}

-Suppose we have access to pairs of images $(I_r, I_q)$.
-Here, $I_r$ denotes a reference image and $I_q$ a query image.
+Suppose we have access to pairs of images $(I_r, I_q)$, where $I_r$ denotes a reference image, and $I_q$ a query image.
 We wish to obtain an explanation for the match between $I_r$ and $I_q$.
-Associated with each pair is a saliency map $\mathbf{m}_q$ produced by a saliency map generator as described in Section~\ref{sec:saliency_maps}.
-Note that saliency is a relation that is not symmetric, meaning that if we were to produce an analogical $\mathbf{m}_r$ by swapping the query and the reference image, $\mathbf{m}_r$ will almost surely differ from $\mathbf{m}_q$.
+Associated with each pair is a saliency map $\mathbf{m}_q$ produced by a saliency map generator (described in Section~\ref{sec:saliency_maps}).
+To compute a saliency map for $\mathbf{m}_r$ instead, we need simply to swap the query and reference images, which would likely result in a different saliency map than $\mathbf{m}_q$.
 Finally, assume we have access to binary attribute annotations $a_i$, $i = 1, \ldots, A$, and let $\mathbf{a}_{gt} \in \{0, 1\}^A$ be the set of ground truth attribute annotations for a given query image.
 If no attribute annotations are provided, an attribute discovery method could be employed (\eg,~\cite{han2017automatic,VittayakornECCV2016}).
-We explore using an attribute discovery method in the appendix.
+We explore an attribute discovery method in the appendix.

 Our attribute explanation model produces confidence scores $\hat{\mathbf{a}} \in \mathbb{R}^A$ for $I_q$.
 Unlike a standard attribute classifier, however, our goal is not just to predict the most likely attributes in $I_q$, but rather to identify which attributes contribute the most to the similarity score $s(I_r, I_q)$ produced by the similarity model we wish to obtain explanations for.
-To accomplish this, we associate with each attribute $a_i$ an attribute activation map $\mathbf{n}_i$ representing a downsampled mask of an image that identifies prominent regions in $I_q$ for that attribute.
-The attribute activation maps are learned by encouraging the saliency map $\mathbf{m}_q$ to match one of the attribute activation maps corresponding to the ground truth attributes $\mathbf{a}_{gt}$ in $I_q$ (see Figure~\ref{fig:attribute_model} for an overview).
-Our underlying assumption is that at least one of the ground truth attributes of $I_q$ should be able to explain why $I_q$ is similar to $I_r$.
+To accomplish this, the layer activations for attribute $a_i$ before the global average pooling layer are defined as an attribute activation map $\mathbf{n}_i$.
+This attribute activation map represents a downsampled mask of an image that identifies prominent regions in $I_q$ for that attribute.
+We encourage at least one ground truth attribute's activation map for image $I_q$ to match saliency map $\mathbf{m}_q$ as a form of regularization.
+Our underlying assumption, which we validate empirically, is that at least one of the ground truth attributes of $I_q$ should be able to explain why $I_q$ is similar to $I_r$.
 Thus, at least one of the attribute activation maps $\mathbf{n}_i$ should closely resemble the saliency map for the match, $\mathbf{m}_q$.